Open April 18 through September 28, 2014

 Cownose rays and southern stingrays are related to sharks and skates.
 They have a flat body, long pointed fins and a long whip-like tail.
 Stingrays are known for their stinger, but they are actually very docile creatures.
 Learn more about stingray anatomy.

-White-spotted bamboo sharks are known as "cat sharks" because the barbels, or sensory organs, near their mouths resemble cat whiskers.
+Bamboo sharks, such as the white-spotted bamboo and brown-banded bamboo, are known as "cat sharks" because the barbels, or sensory organs, near their mouths resemble cat whiskers.
 The bonnethead shark is the smallest member of the hammerhead family.
 These sharks have semi-circular shaped heads resembling a shovel or bonnet.
 See shark school to learn more about sharks.

 The sharks at Stingrays at Caribbean Cove are small, shy and docile fish and pose no danger to humans.
 They range from two-and-a-half to four feet in length and are bottom-dwelling species that prey on small fish, crabs and invertebrates.
-Our visitors will not be feeding the sharks, but occasionally there may be an opportunity to be touched briefly by a shark as it swims by.
+Our visitors will not be feeding the sharks, but there may be an opportunities touch the sharks as they swim by.

 Along for the swim are horseshoe crabs, which are more closely related to spiders and scorpions than to true crabs.
 The horseshoe crab is a living fossil.
 It has been on the earth for 220 million years, longer than dinosaurs, and it survives today almost identical to its ancient ancestors.